-Facilitated by the Plum Creek Watershed Coordinator (TSSWCB Projects 11-07 and 14-10), implementation of the Plum Creek WPP continues.
-TSSWCB projects 08-07, and 13-06 Implementing Agricultural Nonpoint Source Components of the Plum Creek WPP provided technical assistance and financial incentives through the local soil and water conservation districts to agricultural producers in developing and implementing WQMPs.
-That assistance continues in TSSWCB Project 16-07 Implementing Agricultural Nonpoint Source Components of the Plum Creek Watershed Protection Plan.
-In order to reduce feral hog impacts on the stream, education and technical assistance was provided, through project 08-07, by Texas AgriLife Extension Service to landowners in the watershed on strategies to reduce and manage feral hog populations.
-Feral hog education and technical assistance is currently available in the Plum Creek Watershed through TSSWCB project 14-12 Enhancing Feral Hog Management through Statewide Implementation of Lone Star Healthy Streams.
+Facilitated by the Plum Creek Watershed Coordinator, implementation of the Plum Creek WPP continues.
+TSSWCB provide technical assistance and financial incentives through the local soil and water conservation districts to agricultural producers in developing and implementing water quality management plans (WQMPs).
+In order to reduce feral hog impacts on the stream, education and technical assistance was provided by Texas AgriLife Extension Service to landowners in the watershed on strategies to reduce and manage feral hog populations.
 The cities of Kyle and Lockhart received TCEQ CWA §319(h) funding to retrofit detention facilities to improve water quality, educate and stencil storm sewer inlets, map existing storm water facilities, implement a dog waste collection station program, and coordinate city "housekeeping" activities designed to improve water quality (street sweeping, creek cleanup days, etc).
 Additionally, Lockhart evaluated their existing storm water system, identified and prioritized upgrades to the city's storm water management system, and coordinated creek cleanup days, and household hazardous and electronic waste collection days.
 An education and outreach campaign was initiated during the watershed planning process that focused on educating watershed residents and landowners on the impacts of specific land use activities, illegal dumping, proper operation and maintenance of OSSFs and proper disposal of pet waste.

 The City of Kyle implemented a storm water management program that included improvements to storm water retention ponds.
 The City of Lockhart mapped the storm system.
 Using these maps, GBRA conducted illicit discharge detection monitoring on the city's storm system in 2015 and located several potential illicit discharge locations within the City of Lockhart.
 (Plum Creek Watershed Protection Plan (WPP) Implementation - Illicit Discharge Monitoring (TCEQ CWA Project No. 582-14-43865)).
 Both cities have included public education and outreach in their programs.
 Monitoring sites downstream of these two cities will collect base flow as well as flows impacted by storm water.

 To demonstrate improvements in water quality, the Plum Creek WPP describes a water quality monitoring program designed to evaluate the effectiveness of BMPs implemented across the watershed and their impacts on in-stream water quality.
 Water quality data will be used in the adaptive management of the WPP in order to evaluate progress in implementing the Plum Creek WPP and achieving water quality restoration.
 Sampling locations and frequencies (routine and targeted) are located so that the effectiveness of BMPs implemented in the watershed can be assessed.
-Data collected under previous projects (TSSWCB project 03-19, 10-54, 10-07, 14-11, and 17-58) will be used as background for comparison of data collected after BMPs have been implemented.
+Data collected under previous projects (TSSWCB project 03-19, 10-54, 10-07, 14-11, 17-58, and 17-09) will be used as background for comparison of data collected after BMPs have been implemented.
 Additionally, monitoring sites have been located so that other BMPs that are recommended in the PC WPP, such as conversion of septic tanks to public wastewater system collection systems, feral hog control and water quality management plans on agricultural lands within the watershed, can be assessed for their impacts on in-stream water quality as well as their progress in achieving water quality restoration.